-The ASC has recently redeveloped the Playing for Life resources to align to the Australian Health and Physical Education Curriculum.
-They are designed for teachers to use every day - during class, at lunchtime or as part of their PE classes.
+The Sport Australia Playing for Life resources are designed for teachers to use every day - during class, at lunchtime or as part of their PE classes - and are align to the Australian Health and Physical Education Curriculum.

 There are over 140 Activity Cards that include information for teachers such as: